jitesoft/docker-tesseract-ocr/README.md

 ## Licenses

 The images and scripts in the repository are released under the [MIT license](https://gitlab.com/jitesoft/dockerfiles/tesseract/blob/master/LICENSE).
 Tesseract is released under the [Apache License v2](https://github.com/tesseract-ocr/tesseract/blob/master/LICENSE)

+Notice: The tesseract source have been modified with a patch (`alpine/tess.patch`) to allow for compilation in alpine linux.